gp8-stopwatch/receiver-firmware/README.md

 See [link link](http://) to see more.
 Buy [on Tinidie](http://) TODO.

+# How to set up
+* Turn the transmitter off, and receiver on.
+* Receiver should show "no i.r.".
+It that's not the case, the sunlight, or fluorescent light might interfere with it.
+Avoid placing the receiver so the sensor faces the sun or other intense source of light.

 # Firmware upgrade
 ## Linux
 Manjaro : install dfu-util and run it as so: